 Address: 625 North Galvin Parkway, Phoenix, Arizona 85008

-Papago Park is a municipal park and is included in Phoenix’s list of Points of Pride.
+Papago Park is a municipal park included in Phoenix’s list of Points of Pride.
 It’s free to enter and explore the multiple trails that run through the park.
-It’s a great place to view and take photos of Saguaro cacti, which are only found in Arizona’s Sonoran desert.
+It’s a great place to view and take photos of Saguaro cacti, only found in Arizona’s Sonoran desert.

 The most scenic spot in Papago Park is Hole-in-the-Rock, which is a sizeable cave-like rock formation that looks over a beautiful lagoon.
-The trail to get here is just 0.3-miles starting from the main parking lot, and the views are spectacular.
+The trail to get here is just 0.3 miles from the main parking lot, and the views are spectacular.

-Many of Phoenix’s top attractions are located near Papago Park, including the Desert Botanical Garden, Phoenix Zoo, and the Hall of Flame Fire Museum.
+Many of Phoenix’s top attractions near Papago Park include the Desert Botanical Garden, Phoenix Zoo, and the Hall of Flame Fire Museum.

-If you’re looking to only spend a short amount of time here, check out this fun Private Photography Tour that includes stops in Papago Park, Camelback Mountain, old town Scottsdale, and Phoenix.
+If you want to spend only a short time here, check out this fun Private Photography Tour that includes stops in Papago Park, Camelback Mountain, old town Scottsdale, and Phoenix.
 You can also explore Papago Park on a Scottsdale Greenbelt E-Bike Tour.